 In November 2013, Nichols experienced a fire at its Decatur, Alabama facility, which damaged a cold mill used to roll aluminum sheet to a desired thickness.
 The loss was insured, subject to a \$0.5 million deductible.
 We capitalized \$6.5 million to rebuild the asset, which was returned to service as of March 31, 2014.
-We incurred cost of \$2.3 million associated with this loss, including an impairment of \$0.5 million related to retirement of the asset, moving costs, outside service costs, clean-up and the deductible.
-To date, we have received insurance proceeds of \$4.8 million.
+We incurred cost of \$2.3 million associated with this loss, including an impairment of \$0.5 million.
+We expect to receive total insurance proceeds of \$4.8 million.
 We expect to receive total insurance proceeds of approximately \$8.1 million, resulting in an expected gain on involuntary conversion of \$5.7 million.
 We estimate the remaining gain on involuntary conversion at \$3.3 million.
 We expect to receive this gain during fiscal 2015, when and to the extent that insurance proceeds are received, which will result in an increase in income from discontinued operations, net of tax.